 In sales analysis

+A huge amount of data in the form of sales receipts and transaction histories is accumulated in retail.
+Collected and processed, it allows inspection on since the detected Big Data patterns can show the strong and weak points, as well as chances for the company.
+The data visuals are able to indicate the areas that outperform and those which perform poorly, so that you can fix certain issues and recognize the prospects.
 If you, for example, examine a sales funnel, specifically trends, patterns and processes happening during it and how they affected the complete cycle of sales you can drill down to the productivity, outperforming processes, and those having less efficiency.
 In such a way you can spot what is working and what is not, then tackling deeper you can spot exactly where your team underperforms, pinpoint the issue, and brainstorm solutions.

 In the analysis of inventory

+Business intelligence based on Big Data in the retail market can help improve efficiency and give high profits through the detailed analysis of the operations.
 What is more, you can spot and get rid of the bottlenecks and narrow margins of gains, assuring you get the maximum returns from the venture of inventory.

 In consumer analysis